natestedman/Snowflake/README.md

     github "natestedman/Snowflake"

 To your `Cartfile`.
 Snowflake depends on [ReactiveCocoa](https://github.com/reactivecocoa/reactivecocoa) 4, which is currently under development.
-Until a future release of ReactiveCocoa, Snowflake's `Cartfile` currently requires the [swift2](https://github.com/reactivecocoa/reactivecocoa/tree/swift2) branch.